Lakshaya1008/calculator/README.md

 # calculator

-calculator is tool usedm to calculate maths problems
+calculator is tool used to calculate maths problems